kitaisreal/hash-table-aggregation-benchmark/README.md

 Benchmark is based on real anonymized web analytics data from [Yandex.Metrica dataset](https://clickhouse.com/docs/en/getting-started/example-datasets/metrica).

-Benchmark computes mapping for each unique key to count for columns from the dataset, similar to such SQL query `SELECT column, count() FROM hits GROUP BY column`.
+Benchmark computes mapping for each unique key to count for columns from the dataset, similar to such SQL query `SELECT column, count(column) FROM hits GROUP BY column`.

 Because each column in the benchmark has different cardinality and distribution, it is possible to check how different hash tables work for in-memory aggregation on real-world data.